 CVIA is an open access, peer-reviewed international journal.
 It publishes high-quality original articles, editorials, review articles, case reports, and short comments regarding all aspects of cardiovascular imaging including computed tomography, magnetic resonance imaging, echocardiography, nuclear cardiac imaging, and interventional imaging.
 These include myocardial infarction, coronary artery disease, cardiomyopathies, valvular heart disease, and congenital heart disease, etc.

 The Mission of the journal is to bring together scientists and scholars who are interested in promoting a research environment for scientific knowledge in the cardiac imaging field.
 The best features of the journal are rapid editorial decision within 3 weeks with the maintenance of a quality review process, open to all global readers, and no author fee.
 All articles can be uploaded as Word files.
-The articles published in CIA will be rapidly circulated.
+The articles published in CVIA will be rapidly circulated.

 Prospective authors should note that only original and previously unpublished articles will be considered.
 All articles submitted will be forwarded to the Editorial Review Board of the journal for peer review.
 Final decisions for acceptance, revision, or rejection will be based on the reviews recommended from the reviewers.
 All submissions must be forwarded electronically.

 Publication and research ethics

-The manuscripts published by CIA should follow the ethical guidelines specified in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication (http//www.icmje.org), established by the International Committee of Medical Journal Editors (ICMJE).
+The manuscripts published by CVIA should follow the ethical guidelines specified in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication (http//www.icmje.org), established by the International Committee of Medical Journal Editors (ICMJE).

-The following principles of ethical and professional conduct apply to all persons who submit manuscripts for review or publication by CIA and to those individuals who review or edit manuscripts for publications related to CIA.
-The general policy of CIA rules includes: 1) Author Inclusion and Exclusion; 2) Data and Copyright Issues; 3) Editor and Reviewer Roles; 4) Research Misconduct; 5) Disclosure of Conflicts of Interest; 6) State of human and animal rights, and 7) Statement of Informed Consent.
+The following principles of ethical and professional conduct apply to all persons who submit manuscripts for review or publication by CVIA and to those individuals who review or edit manuscripts for publications related to CVIA.
+The general policy of CVIA rules includes: 1) Author Inclusion and Exclusion; 2) Data and Copyright Issues; 3) Editor and Reviewer Roles; 4) Research Misconduct; 5) Disclosure of Conflicts of Interest; 6) State of human and animal rights, and 7) Statement of Informed Consent.